Note

 ### Create a new index POST {{baseUrl}}/indexes?api-version=2024-07-01 HTTP/1.1 Content-Type: application/json api-key: {{apiKey}} { "name": "phone-numbers-index-2", "fields": [ { "name": "id", "type": "Edm.String", "key": true, "searchable": true, "filterable": false, "facetable": false, "sortable": true }, { "name": "phone_number", "type": "Edm.String", "sortable": false, "searchable": true, "filterable": false, "facetable": false, "analyzer": "phone_analyzer" } ], "analyzers": [ { "@odata.type": "#Microsoft.Azure.Search.CustomAnalyzer", "name": "phone_analyzer", "tokenizer": "keyword_v2", "tokenFilters": [ "custom_ngram_filter" ], "charFilters": [ "phone_char_mapping" ] } ], "charFilters": [ { "@odata.type": "#Microsoft.Azure.Search.MappingCharFilter", "name": "phone_char_mapping", "mappings": [ "-=>", "(=>", ")=>", "+=>", ".=>", "\\u0020=>" ] } ], "tokenFilters": [ { "@odata.type": "#Microsoft.Azure.Search.NGramTokenFilterV2", "name": "custom_ngram_filter", "minGram": 3, "maxGram": 20 } ] }

-After recreating the index, you can now test out the analyzer using the following request:
+After you recreate the index, test the analyzer using the following request:

 POST {{baseUrl}}/indexes/tutorial-first-analyzer/analyze?api-version=2024-07-01 HTTP/1.1